 Are you connected to the NHS Blood Transfusion Service?

 No we are not.
-The NHSBT does an amazing job supplying blood to treat ill patients who need blood and blood products.
+The NHSBT does an amazing job supplying blood to treat sick patients who need blood and blood products.
 We strongly encourage people to donate blood to this important cause.
 Visit the NHSBT website to find out where you can become a blood donor.

 The focus of Research Donors is providing blood for research.
 Volunteers are making a major contribution to healthcare by enabling vital biomedical research that will lead to the treatments of the future for cancer and other serious diseases.